Skip to the main content

 Communication Avoids Confusion

-As a health care provider, you may recommend patients get services more often than we cover, including the AWV, or you may recommend services we don’t cover.
-If this happens, help patients understand they may pay some or all costs.
-Communication is key to ensuring patients understand why you’re recommending certain services, and whether we pay for them.
+As a health care provider, you may recommend that patients get services more often than we cover or that we don’t cover.
+If this happens, help patients understand they may have to pay some or all costs.
+Communication is key to ensuring patients understand why you’re recommending certain services and whether we cover them.

 Initial Preventive Physical Exam